Average Handle Time (AHT) is a key factor in how your call center plays a part in the success or failure of your support people.

 1. Increased Efficiency

-Lowering AHT can lead to more calls handled and faster resolution of customer issues, leading to increased efficiency and productivity.
+Lowering AHT leads to more calls handled and faster resolution of customer issues, leading to increased efficiency and productivity.

 2. Better Customer Experience